alanzthai/Fatal-Force-In-The-US-Data-Analysis/README.md

 - Compare the total number of people killed per race.
 Compare the number of people killed per race as a proportion of respective races.
 What difference do you observe?

 ## Modeling and Question Answering

+- For this project we have chosen to use K-Nearest Neighbors, Neural Networks, and Linear Regression Algorithms to try and predict.
+- K-nearest neighbors: This is a simple algorithm for both regression and classification problems, which works by finding the K nearest samples to a given query point in the input feature space, and making predictions based   on the average (for regression) or mode (for classification) of their output values.
+- Neural Networks: This is a machine learning algorithm inspired by the structure of the brain.
+It consists of layers of interconnected neurons that learn to extract useful features from the input data and make predictions   based on them.
+The process of learning involves adjusting the weights of the connections between the neurons based on the errors between the predicted and actual values.
+- Linear regression: This is a simple algorithm for regression problems, which tries to find the best linear relationship between a set of input features and a continuous output variable.
+Linear regression works by minimizing the sum of squared differences between the predicted values and the actual values.